opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 {{< youtube Vtwk2B--uL0 >}}

-As a contrast to Gartner's generic, paywalled C-suite survey advisory approach, in this conversation IIA's Ken Sanford shares his hands-on experience along with a simple, effective framework for making data science tool stack choices, informed by specific needs, not by sales hype.
+As a contrast to Gartner's generic, paywalled C-suite survey advisory approach, in this conversation IIA's Ken Sanford shares his hands-on experience along with a simple, effective framework for making data science tool stack choices.

 Buy or build?
 Packaged analytics software or custom?
 These are false choices.
 The challenges in terms of business opportunities, talent constraints, compute trade-offs and data availability are highly contextual, and each company needs to architect its own stack for its own needs.